 What is Banking Cash Transaction Tax (BCTT)?

-- It is a type of Direct Tax which was levied(from 2005 to 2009) on cash transactions exceeding a specific amount from the bank by a customer. - Currently, Government is examining the recommendations of the high-powered Committee of Chief Minister on Digital Payments.
-According to which, Banking Cash
+It is a type of Direct Tax which was levied(from 2005 to 2009) on cash transactions exceeding a specific amount from the bank by a customer.
+Currently, Government is examining the recommendations of the high-powered should be levied on cash deals of Rs.
+50,000 and above.
+Earlier, it was first introduced in 2005 by the UPA-1 government under the Finance Act, 2005.